-If you're thinking about leaving us, the first thing to do is to inform your manager who can advise on the process.
+Care for people over the age of 55.
+We operate in 240 local authority areas lf you're thinking about leaving us, the first thing to do is to inferm your across England, managing over 23,300 Retirement Living and Extra Care manager who can advise on the process.
 This will be different depending upon whether you own your property outright or have a shared ownership home or you rent a property with us.